Key Points

 Mini FAQs

-No… many honeypots trade on DEXs.
-Contracts decide safety, not venue.
+No. Honeypots trade on DEXs too.
+Contract rules decide safety, not venue.

 Expect volatility.
-Re-run the holder and LP checks before adding size.
+Re-run holder and liquidity checks before adding size.

-It helps, but you must label LP joins, rewards, and bridges correctly.
+It helps, but you still need to label LP joins, rewards, and bridges correctly.

 ➡️ Kairos timing windows to plan entries before the crowd moves